akshatdodhiya/stay-healthy-program/README.txt

 The log automatically gets cleared in the beginnig of the month i.e day 1.

 The program will run from 9 a.m. to 9 p.m. and within this time only it will remind you to take care of your health.

-When 'run.bat' file is opened then the file 'Reminder.py' file will run automatically.

-NOTE : If the location of python installed in pc is changed or the location of Reminder.py is changed then various errors will be returned therefore do not change the location of these both files :)